sparisi/gym_minatar/README.md

 - Different observation spaces.
 In MinAtar, the observation space has a separate channel for every entity in the game with binary values (0/1).
 Gym-MinAtar has a lower dimensional observation space with ternary values (-1/0/1).
-  For example, `SpaceInvaders` in MinAtar has two separate channels for aliens moving left and aliens moving right.
-Gym-MinAtar uses one channel, with -1 denoting aliens moving to the left, and 1 aliens moving to the right.
+  For example, Space Invaders in MinAtar has two separate channels for aliens moving left and aliens moving right.
+Gym-MinAtar uses one channel, with -1 denoting aliens moving left, and 1 aliens moving right.
 - Different rendering scheme.
-MinAtar uses one pixel for entities traces (like car traces), with different shades for different speeds.
-Gym-MinAtar uses the same shade, but trails are longer for faster entities.
+MinAtar uses one pixel for trails (like car trails), with different shades for different speeds.
+Gym-MinAtar uses the same shade, but trails are longer for faster cars.
 - Game-specific dynamics are different (like cooldown times and speeds).

-## Install and Examples
+### Install and Examples
 ```
 pip install -e .[playground]
 ```